 Listing on the Nasdaq Capital Market.
 On June 20, 2023, we received a determination letter from the Listing Qualifications Department of Nasdaq stating that the closing bid price of our common stock was below the minimum \$1.00 per share requirement for continued inclusion on The Nasdaq Capital Market required by Nasdaq Listing Rule 5550(a)(2) and that, accordingly, our securities will be delisted from the Nasdaq Capital Market.
 On June 26, 2023, we appealed Nasdaq's determination, and on July 17, 2023, we received notice from Nasdaq that we were granted an extension to September 15, 2023 to regain compliance with the minimum bid price requirement.
-On August 30, 2023, we effected a one-for-40 reverse stock split of our common stock, which increased our closing bid price above \$1.00 per share.
-As a result, we expect to regain compliance with the minimum bid price requirement prior to the end of the extension period granted by Nasdaq.
+On August 30, 2023, we effected a one-for-40 reverse stock split of our common stock, which increased our closing bid price above \$1.00 per share, and on September 22, 2023, Nasdaq notified us that we had regained compliance with the minimum bid price requirement.

-In connection with the proposed Merger, on June 14, 2023, we also re-applied for listing of our common stock and warrants on the Nasdaq Capital Market.
+In connection with the proposed Merger, on June 14, 2023, we also re -applied for listing of our common stock and warrants on the Nasdaq Capital Market.
 While it is a condition to the Merger and the consummation of this offering for us to have our common stock and warrants listed on Nasdaq upon consummation of the Merger and of this offering, we must meet Nasdaq's initial listing requirements to do so.
 There can be no assurance that our re-listing application will be approved.
 See "Risk Factors - We may be unable to satisfy Nasdaq listing requirements for the continued listing of our securities on Nasdaq, which could limit investors' ability to effect transactions in our securities and subject us to additional trading restrictions."